Tattoo Artist

 Hi.
 I have a Phoenix on my arm which is great but now I want to add clouds as a background.
 Do you think this will be an issue as the foreground has been done first?
 Thank you.

-Asked by Mike almost 12 years ago
+Asked by Mike over 12 years ago

 Shouldn't be an issue at all.
 Many times a background is added behind an existing tattoo.